Five factors for your asset allocation

 These goals must meet two criteria: 1) The money must last as long as the retiree does, and 2) provide income that keeps up with inflation.
 The implication is that retirees should still have money in stocks, since a portfolio dominated by bonds and cash would have trouble accomplishing both of those criteria.

-If you visit a financial adviser or use some kind of asset allocation software, you’ll be asked a series of questions that will attempt to determine your risk tolerance.
+If you visit a financial adviser or use some kind of asset allocation software, you'll be asked a series of questions that will attempt to determine your risk tolerance.
 What this is really asking is how much of a decline you can stand before you panic and sell.
 However, thanks to the Great Recession, you already know the answer to that question.
 From October 2007 to March 2009, the S&P 500 fell more than 50 percent.
-Did you sell your stocks, hold on, or buy more?
-If you just couldn’t take that big of a drop, then you need to have something that will hold up the next time the market tanks — and there will be a next time, we just don’t know when.
+Other sources of retirement income

 You might be among the lucky minority that will receive a defined-benefit pension (i.e., a monthly retirement check for the rest of your life, courtesy of your employer).
 Or you might decide to purchase such a benefit yourself in the form of an income annuity.
 Maybe you own some property and receive rents every month.
 Whatever the source, a reliable stream of retirement income can factor into an asset allocation.